a-rich/DJ-Tools/README.md

 * `UPLOAD_EXCLUDE_DIRS`: the list of paths to folders (relative to the `DJ Music` folder on your `USB_PATH`) that should NOT be uploaded to the `beatcloud` when running the `upload_music` sync operation
 * `DOWNLOAD_INCLUDE_DIRS`: the list of paths to folders (relative to the `DJ Music` folder on your `USB_PATH`) that should exclusively be downloaded from the `beatcloud` when running the `download_music` sync operation
 * `DOWNLOAD_EXCLUDE_DIRS`: the list of paths to folders (relative to the `DJ Music` folder on your `USB_PATH`) that should NOT be downloaded from the `beatcloud` when running the `download_music` sync operation
+* `DOWNLOAD_INCLUDE_SPOTIFY`: if this is set to the name of a playlist (present in `spotify_playlists.json`), then the only Beatcloud tracks present in this playlist will be downloaded
 * `AWS_USE_DATE_MODIFIED`: up/download files that already exist at the destination if the date modified field at the source is after that of the destination (i.e. the ID3 tags have been changed)...BE SURE THAT ALL USERS OF THIS `BEATCLOUD` INSTANCE ARE ON BOARD BEFORE UPLOADING WITH THIS FLAG SET!
 * `XML_IMPORT_USER`: the username of a fellow `beatcloud` user (as present in `registered_users.json`) from whose Rekordbox XML you are importing tracks
 * `XML_PATH`: the full path to your Rekordbox XML file which should contain an up-to-date export of your Collection...the directory where this points to is also where all other XMLs generated or utilized by this library will exist